galtrapecar/l-systems/README.md

 # l-systems

-Attepmt in procedual generation using l-systems and three.js
+Attempt at procedual generation using l-systems and three.js

 # Before running: